Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manual-task.md

-# Develop a Manual Task
+# Develop a manual task

 This guide walks you through the steps to develop, deploy, test, and observe a manual task using Choreo.